MailToolbox/mail_plugger/docs/usage_of_fake_plugger_in_ruby_on_rails.md

 #TestMailer#send_test: processed outbound mail in 3.6ms
 # => #<Mail::Message:61260, Multipart: true, Headers: <From: from@example.com>, <To: to@example.com>, <Subject: Test email>, <Mime-Version: 1.0>, <Content-Type: multipart/alternative; boundary="--==_mimepart_60bc97a55bca4_e570ec04158f"; charset=UTF-8>>

-# if it returns with the message object then we can call the deliver method to send the email.
+# if it returns with the message object, then we can call the deliver method to send the email.

 TestMailer.send_test.deliver_now!.deliver
 #  Rendering test_mailer/send_test.html.erb within layouts/mailer